-On-campus commercial photography for private use, whether by you or by a photographer you engage, requires a Photography Ticket.
-On the day, patrolling security staff will ask to see your Ticket.
+On-campus commercial photography for private use, whether by you or by a photographer you engage, requires a Photography Permit.
+On the day, patrolling security staff will ask to see your Permit.

-Photography Tickets are only available at weekends or semester breaks when the University schedule allows.
-They are valid for 1 hour on a specific day and there is a cap on the number of Tickets issued each day.
+Photography Permits are available at weekends or semester breaks, and some Term time weekdays, when the University schedule allows.
+They are valid for 1 hour on a specific day and there is a cap on the number of Permits issued each day.

 The Photography Frequently Asked Questions should be read before calling the ticketsWA enquiry line.

-By purchasing a Photography Ticket you are agreeing to these Terms and Conditions:
+By purchasing a Photography Permit you are agreeing to these Terms and Conditions:

-If you have any problems with your Photography Ticket, please email info@ticketsWA.com.
+If you have any problems with your Photography Permit, please email info@ticketsWA.com.

 The University of Western Australia is privileged to offer a unique and beautiful setting.
 Its grounds and many of its buildings are listed on the national heritage register.
 In welcoming you onto the campus we require you to respect our built and natural environment and to cooperate with other visitors, staff and students.

 a) The Crawley campus is private property.
-Your Photography Ticket is your permit to take photographs on the University’s campus for the duration you have purchased on the date you have chosen.
+Your Photography Permit is your permit to take photographs on the University’s campus for the duration you have purchased on the date you have chosen.

-b) Each Photography Ticket entitles you to one hour on campus.
-If you require more than one hour, you must purchase a ticket for each hour, or part-hour you need.
+b) Each Photography Permit entitles you to one hour on campus.
+If you require more than one hour, you must purchase a permit for each hour, or part-hour you need.
 For instance, two tickets are required for a 90-minute photography session.

-c) Photography Tickets are only valid for the date selected.
+c) Photography Permits are only valid for the date selected.
 Please note that the time (12.01am or 5.30pm) on the permit is a default time.
-You are welcome to come on campus at any time on the date of your permit on weekends, and from 5.30pm onwards on weekdays.
+You are welcome to come on campus at any time on the date of your permit on weekends, and from 5.30pm onwards on weekdays (NB: Weekdays during semester breaks are exceptions whereby you are also welcome on the campus at any time on the date of your permit.
+Please see the 2021 Academic Year Calendar here and, for the 2022 Academic Year Calendar select 2022 from the drop-down menu).

-e) Photography Tickets are not offered during exams and on days where University activity takes precedence.
+e) Photography Permits are not offered during exams and on days where University activity takes precedence.

-f) There are only a fixed number of Photography Tickets available each day.
+f) There are only a fixed number of Photography Permits available each day.

-g) You must present your Photography Ticket if requested by any member of University staff or security.
-Failure to present a valid Photography Ticket will lead to you being escorted from the campus unless one is purchased online immediately.
+g) You must present your Photography Permit if requested by any member of University staff or security.
+Failure to present a valid Photography Permit will lead to you being escorted from the campus unless one is purchased online immediately.
 If you are employing a commercial photographer, we may also ask for their ID.

-h) The person named on the Photography Ticket will be held responsible for ensuring that these Terms and Conditions are met.
+h) The person named on the Photography Permit will be held responsible for ensuring that these Terms and Conditions are met.

 2) Your Photography Session